Taylor again stars at plate, Royals beat Rangers 11-4

 Rangers starter Kohei Arihara allowed three runs and six hits in five innings in his major league debut after six seasons in Japan.

+“I thought he did great for the first time ever in the major leagues,” Woodward said.
+“It looked like he was completely under control.”

-Joey Gallo’s mammoth 450-foot homer to center put the Rangers on the board in the first.
-After David Dahl doubled, Gallo hit a 1-2 pitch into the batter’s eye.
+Gallo’s mammoth 450-foot homer to center put the Rangers on the board in the first.
+After Dahl doubled, Gallo hit a 1-2 pitch into the batter’s eye.

 Minor ran into trouble in the third, much of it his own doing.
 After retiring the first two hitters, he gave up an infield single before a four-pitch walk and a hit batter.
 Nate Lowe then looped a two-run single.

-Taylor’s two-run double in the sixth to give Kansas City the lead.
-Isbel followed with an RBI single, Merrifield drove in two with a single and Carlos Santana had a two-run double,
+Taylor’s two-run double in the sixth lifted Kansas City to a 5-4 lead.
+Isbel followed with an RBI single, Merrifield drove in two with a single, and Carlos Santana had a two-run double.

 Merrifield homered in the eighth.